JohnReid/Saturn/Docs/write-up.md

 - Direct and inferred motifs for *Homo sapiens* from [@weirauch_determination_2014]

-We then perfomed a genome-wide scan of all these motifs using the `STEME` [@reid_steme:_2014] software to generate a set of putative binding sites.
-These were summarised as region-level features by the maximum of their log-odds ratio (Bayes factor?).
+We then perfomed a genome-wide scan of all these motifs using the `STEME` software [@reid_steme:_2014] to generate a set of putative binding sites.
+These were summarised as region-level features by the maximum of their log-odds ratio.

 We used a discriminative motif finder, `DREME` [@bailey_dreme:_2011], to find motifs that discriminated between the bound sequences and those that were